Birch Plywood Density, Weight & Strength: A Specifier's Reference (2026)

 Choosing by Density for Your Application

-Fine furniture and cabinetry.
+Furniture and cabinetry.
 Standard birch at 640–700 kg/m³ delivers the screw-holding and edge appearance most cabinet shops need.
-Going to full Baltic at 700+ is justified only when the exposed birch edge is part of the design or the joinery loads warrant it.
+Going up to full Baltic at 700+ is justified when the exposed birch edge becomes part of the visual design or when joinery loads warrant it.
+For bedroom casework with concealed edges, the premium usually isn't worth it.

 CNC routing and laser cutting.
-Baltic birch above 680 kg/m³ produces the cleanest edges in laser and router work because the 1.5 mm plies and uniform density resist tear-out.
-Vietnamese birch-face works for less critical CNC tasks; the mixed-species edge can show wider colour variation.
+Baltic birch above 680 kg/m³ cuts cleanest in laser and router work.
+The 1.5 mm plies and uniform density resist tear-out.
+Vietnamese birch-face works for less critical CNC, but the mixed-species edge can show wider colour variation under raking light.

 Structural and load-bearing.
 Density alone does not qualify a panel for structural use.
-EN 13986 / EN 636-rated panels with declared performance values are the correct specification, not raw density.
+EN 13986 and EN 636-rated panels with declared performance values are the correct specification.
 For uses, benefits and drawbacks of birch plywood in furniture and joinery, density is one input among several.

 Formwork.
-Density alone is irrelevant for formwork performance — what matters is overlay grade, EN 636 bond class, and adhesive system.
-A 750 kg/m³ film-faced birch panel with melamine adhesive (Class 2) delivers fewer reuses than a 680 kg/m³ phenolic-bonded panel (Class 3) with the same overlay.
-For full formwork-grade selection logic, see Vinawood's formwork product range.
+For concrete forming, density is the wrong question.
+Overlay grade, EN 636 bond class, and adhesive system control reuse cycles.
+A 750 kg/m³ film-faced birch panel with melamine adhesive (Class 2) delivers fewer reuses than a 680 kg/m³ phenolic-bonded panel (Class 3) under the same overlay.

 Vietnamese Birch as a Baltic Alternative